wader/static-ffmpeg/README.md

 the ca file is included by default at `/etc/ssl/cert.pem` and for debian/ubuntu you have to install the `ca-certificates` package which will install the file at `/etc/ssl/certs/ca-certificates.crt`.

+### Contribute

+Feel free to create issues or PRs if you have any improvements or problems.
+Please also consider making a [donation](https://ffmpeg.org/donations.html) to the FFmpeg project or to other projects used by this image if you find it useful.